Kiko-Climent/mmdiscos-1/README.md

 ![MM Casts](/media/mmdiscos_mmcasts.png)

 __Contact Page__
 Because feedback is always constructive for growth and evolution, and it fosters engagement with the audience, MM Discos wants to hear what users have to say.
-On this page, users will find a _**simple form**_ with fields for Name, Surname, Email, Age, and a Textarea where they can leave a message.
+On this page, users will find a _**simple form**_ with fields for _Name_, _Surname_, _Email_, _Age_, and a _Textarea_ where they can leave a message.

-Additionally, the page displays an alternative logo that has been recently designed and fits perfectly with the content.
+Additionally, the page displays an alternative logo that has been recently designed.
 <!-- Screenshot of Contact page -->
 ![Contact](/media/mmdiscos_contact.png)